Barrett “Unsure” About Freedom of Speech And Other “Alleged Rights”

 Enjoy PD Scullin’s debut novel “SAWDUST: Love is wilder than a circus,” a dark humor romp across America in the early ’80s.
 You’re a click away from a helluva fun ride.
 Buckle up and go.

-2 responses to “Barrett “Unsure” About Freedom of Speech And Other “Alleged Rights””
+2 thoughts on “Barrett “Unsure” About Freedom of Speech And Other “Alleged Rights””